griddigit-ci/CimPal-CGMES-Converter/README.md

 In order to run the application and use the conversion you need to download the RDFSCGMESv3 folder and paste it in the same folder where the CimPalCGMESConverter.jar is.

+# CimPal Model modifications

+This app was extended to cover another use case where it is necessary to add breakers to a model initially designed as a bus-branch model.
+Breakers are added to lines and synchronous machines in order to support creation of topological remedial actions that apply on switching devices.

 ## General
 CimPal is an open source Java application published by gridDigIt and Licensed under the [EUPL-1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12)-or-later.
 The application is based on Apache Jena (Apache License v2.0), TopBraid SHACL API (Apache License v2.0), and JAVAFX (GPLv2+CE license).

-CimPal helps CIM implementation by providing tools facilitation the work related to SHACL constraints and identification of changed between different versions of CIM.
+CimPal helps CIM implementation by providing tools facilitation the work related to implementation of different CIM based data exchange standards and specifications.

 gridDigIt aims at providing support and further enhancement of the CimPal.
 Please address any requests either via the support email or in GitHub, by submitting an issue in the repository.